Level 2 Development

 Washington Post

-By: Clinton Yates
+by Clinton Yates

 Abinet Birrratu, a student at a nearby Strayer campus, stops in for a snack at Takoma Bistro, in Takoma Park, Maryland, on Tuesday, March 5, 2013.
 At right, Katrina Browne enjoys the quiet ambience of the restaurant.
 A new Busboys and Poets Restaurant will bring more dining options to the neighborhood which straddles the DC/Maryland border.
-(Photo by Nikki Kahn/The Washington Post) (Nikki Kahn - THE WASHINGTON POST)
+(Photo by Nikki Kahn/The Washington Post) (Nikki Kahn - THE WASHINGTON POST) Looks like Andy Shallal has struck gold.
+The owner of Busboys and Poets, the highly successful chain of Washington

 Read More